ikh-innovation/roboweldar-votenet/README.md

 An [inference](./inference.py) submodule was also built to perform a forward pass of the model given a mesh or a pointcloud scene.
 The output predictions are also displayed graphically to the user with the interface of [Open3D](http://www.open3d.org).
 This submodule also includes `rbw_inference` function, which is set up for use in [roboweldar weld seam detection](https://github.com/ikh-innovation/roboweldar-weld-seam-detection) module.

 ## Train & Evaluation
 The [train](./train.py) and [evaluation](./eval.py) was also lightly tweaked to properly work with this dataset.
 For each training done, the weights, the hyperparameters and other info, are stored into `log_panelnet` folder.
-This folder is available in #TODO.
+This folder is available in {log_panelnet](https://iknowhow-my.sharepoint.com/:f:/p/tsakelliou/Emef3YWWlrpBiAWEXqr_QCgB8shRabGuU25A--wrWd6FqQ?e=AClUMq).

 Graphs can be seen by running:

 `python -m tensorboard.main --logdir=<path-to-votenet>/log_panelnet/`